StanChung624/AutoBooking/README.md

 `from ReservationScripts.Scripts import InParadise` the __InParadise__ are the crawler script for corresponding restuarant.
 ## Scripts input
 All `Scripts.run(INFO, start_when)` takes 2 input args:
-* INFO:  a dict object containing required info for chosen restuarant.
+* `INFO` a dict object containing required info for chosen restuarant.
 If there is item missing, the program will ask for input.
-* start_when: time in the format of "YYYY-mm-dd_HH:MM"
+* `start_when` time in the format of "YYYY-mm-dd_HH:MM"